-You can set this as a common registry entry, so that the same behavior occurs across all agents; and you can override the common behavior by setting an overriding registry entry for any individual agent if required.
-By default, this preference is set so that all agents check the inventory beacon server certificate against the root CA certificate.
+You can set this as a common registry entry, so that the same behavior occurs across all components; and you can override the common behavior by setting an overriding registry entry for any individual component if required.
+By default, this preference is set so that all components check the inventory beacon server certificate against the root CA certificate.